phileaton/tradier-python/README.md

 The default endpoint points to the sandbox.
 You will need to set the endpoint to the brokerage endpoint for live use.

-Full documentation for the API can be found here:
+Reference documentation for the API can be found here:

 https://documentation.tradier.com/brokerage-api/overview/market-data